oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 :    A CSAF Post-Processor that transforms a given CSAF into a withdrawn one.

 CVRF CSAF Converter
-:    CSAF Producer which takes a CVRF Document as input and converts it into a valid CSAF Document.
+:    CSAF Producer which takes a CVRF document as input and converts it into a valid CSAF Document.

 Document
 :    output file produced by an analysis tool, which enumerates the results produced by the tool.